 Tell City, Indiana

-Funeral services will be held at 11:00 AM CDT on Saturday, July 10, 2021, at Huber Funeral Home, Tell City Chapel, with burial in St. Mary Cemetery.
-Dennis Eugene Bolin, Jr. will officiate.
-Visitation will be on Friday from 2:00 until 7:00 PM and on Saturday from 9:00 AM until service time.
+Funeral services will be held at 11:00 AM CDT on Saturday, August 14, 2021 at Huber Funeral Home, Tell City Chapel.
+Visitation will be Friday from 3:00-7:00 PM and Saturday 9:00-11:00 AM at the funeral home.
+Pastor Charles Areson will officiate.
+Burial will follow in Greenwood Cemetery.